Encoding two-dimensional range top-k queries: Encoding 4-sided queries on on array

-\begin{theorem} Given a $2 \times n$ array $A$, if there exists an $S(n, k)$-bit encoding to answer sorted 2-sided $\topk{}$ queries on a 1D array of size $n$ in $T(n,k)$ time and such encoding can be constructed in $C(n,k)$ time, then we can encode $A$ in $2S(n, k) + 4n$ bits using $O(C(n,k)+k^2n^2+knT(n,k))$ time. \end{theorem} \begin{proof} For $1 \le i \le j \le n$, we first use $2S(n, k)$ bits to support sorted 2-sided $\topk{}(1,1,i, j, A)$ and $\topk{}(2,2,i,j,A)$ queries.
+\begin{theorem} Given a $2 \times n$ array $A$, if there exists an $S(n, k)$-bit encoding to answer sorted 2-sided $\topk{}$ queries on a 1D array of size $n$ in $T(n,k)$ time and such encoding can be constructed in $C(n,k)$ time, then we can construct an encoding of $A$ that uses $2S(n, k) + 4n$ bits which can be constructed in $O(C(n,k)+k^2n^2+knT(n,k))$ time, for answering $\topk{}$ queries on $A$. \end{theorem} \begin{proof} For $1 \le i \le j \le n$, we first use $2S(n, k)$ bits to support sorted 2-sided $\topk{}(1,1,i, j, A)$ and $\topk{}(2,2,i,j,A)$ queries.
 To answer $\topk{}(1,2,i,j,A)$ queries, from Lemma~\ref{lem:dag}(iii), we note that it is enough to encode the answers to the sorted \topk{} queries corresponding to all the nodes in $D^k_A$.
 We encode these answers into a bit string $X$ while traversing the DAG $D^k_A$ as follows.
 When the traversal begins at the root, $X$ is initialized to a $k$-bit string, which stores information for answering $\topk{}(1,2,1,n,A)$ query (namely, the $i$-th bit stores $0$ or $1$ depending on whether the $i$-th largest element in the range comes from the top or bottom row, respectively).
 Now we traverse $D^k_A$ in the modified level order from the root node.
 Whenever we find a node $p$ in Step (2) of the traversal algorithm described above, and if we pick a position $(x,y)$ at node $p$, we append a single bit to $X$ to find the answer from $p$'s first (or second) candidate.

 Note that we can find such $p$ in $O(kn)$ time by the Lemma~\ref{lem:numdag} and find the first (or second) candidates of node $p$ in $T(n,k)+O(1)$ time using the encoding of \topk{} queries on individual rows and pre-visited nodes other than root node, which takes $T(n,k)+O(k\lg{k})$ time.
 Finally we can check whether one of the position in the first (or second candidates) of $p$ is picked at node $p$ or not in $O(n)$ time.
 Therefore whenever we traverse node $p$, $O(kn+T(n,k))$ time is sufficient for encoding a bit in $X$ to find the answer of $\topk{}(p)$ query.
-Since we traverse the same node at most twice in modified level order and Lemma~\ref{lem:numdag}, we can construct the encoding in $O(C(n,k)+k^2n^2+knT(n,k))$ time in total.
-Also by the Lemma~\ref{lem:pick}, $|X| \le 4n$ after we traverse all nodes.
+Since we traverse any node at most twice in the modified level order, and since $D^k_A$ has at most $6kn$ nodes by Lemma~\ref{lem:numdag}, we can construct the encoding in $O(C(n,k)+k^2n^2+knT(n,k))$ time in total.
+Also by Lemma~\ref{lem:pick}, $|X| \le 4n$ after we traverse all the nodes in $D^k_A$.